Bryan Thao Worra: Writing

 Thao Worra has written creatively from an early age, but began seriously writing in 1991.
 Some of his earliest writing first appeared in the Otterbein College literary magazine Quiz and Quill and the campus newspaper, the Tan and Cardinal.
-He often performed in the Otterbein College Philomathean Room in Towers Hall, and at local coffee houses in Westerville.

 A widely published Laotian writer, Thao Worra's work appears in over 90 publications including the Bamboo Among the Oaks anthology, the journalsWhistling Shade, Urban Pioneer, Unarmed, the Asian Pacific Journal and the Journal of the Asian American Renaissance and the anthology Outsiders Within.
 In 2011 he was approved as an active member of the Horror Writers Association.
 He holds active membership in the Science Fiction Poetry Association.

 Thao Worra's writing explores many themes including transience, identity and home.
 His style is frequently experimental and draws from a variety of modern and contemporary influences, including science fiction and horror.
-In interviews, he has cited numerous literary influences including Franz Kafka, Jorge Luis Borges, Samuel Beckett, H.P.
-Lovecraft, Larry Hama, Yusef Komunyakaa, Heather McHugh, Tadeusz Borowski, Adrienne Su, Leonard Cohen, Tom Waits, Khalil Gibran, Joseph Campbell, Hermann Hesse and Shuntaro Tanikawa.

-Many of his latter poems are influenced by his travels abroad, especially 2002-2003 when he traveled to Asia, Europe and Egypt, and from his travels to Southeast Asian American enclaves across the United States.
-He makes collections of his poetry available for free online in e-chapbooks to increase accessibility of his work to Laotian and Hmong audiences.

 Thao Worra's chapbook The Tuk-Tuk Diaries: My Dinner With Clusterbombs was printed by Unarmed Press in 2003 in a limited edition.
 Sphinx House Press released Touching Detonations in the same year, exploring the issue of unexploded ordnance in Laos.
 These were the first works to emerge from his first return to Laos.

 Thao Worra's first full-length book of speculative poetry, On The Other Side Of The Eye was released in August 2007 from Sam's Dot Publishing, based in Iowa.
 Sam's Dot Publishing specializes in speculative literature.